 2. Stay in Cheap Accommodations

-Hostels, motels, or even a friend’s house in another country are great places to stay if you’re looking to extend your budget.
-Even better if you’re traveling in an RV!
+Hostels, motels, or even a friend’s house in another country are great places to stay if you want to extend your budget.
+It’s even better if you’re traveling in an RV!

 You could also consider striking a deal with a hostel owner and working in exchange for a free stay, or try “workamping” at a national park to get free space at a campsite.

 The digital nomad life is not always glamorous, but that’s the point.
-You’d rather be working and exploring at your own pace than sitting under fake lighting and reporting to some mid-level manager!
-Full-time travel requires being location, being independent, and not always showing off.
+You’d rather work and explore at your own pace than sit under fake lighting and report to some mid-level manager!
+Full-time travel requires being local, independent, and not always showing off.

 See Related: Proven Ways to Get Free Hotel Rooms